glennyabellana/yo-underscores/README.md

-## Emi, an automated WordPress Starter Theme
+## yo-ynderscores, an automated WordPress Starter _s Theme

 Emi is a WordPress starter theme package that has been automated to include a generator (using [Yeoman](http://yeoman.io)).
 The generated themes is set up with Sass and [Gulp.js](gulpjs.com) for further automation.